 - Alter physical activity level

-If one fails conservative treatments, surgery may be recommended.
+If conservative treatments fail, referral for surgery may be recommended.
 With surgical intervention, the affected shortened metatarsal is exposed and cut towards the base of the metatarsal where there is good blood supply.

 Then an external fixator device is placed with a pin on each side of the bone cut and this is used to grow the bone out to length over time until desired length is achieved.
 This typically requires a non-weightbearing period of up to 6-8 weeks.
 Typically this procedure brings the entire ray, the metatarsal and toe, out to length and physical appearance and function is improved.